Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/platform/presentation/_index.md

 ## Presentation Software

 ### Webserver
-For Altinn Studio, Altinn Apps and Altinn Platform we use Kestrel as the web server/ application server.
+For Altinn Studio, Altinn Apps and Altinn Platform we use Kestrel as the web server/ application server for dot.net applications.
 [Read more about Kestrel at Microsoft](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/)

+For J2EE Applications we use xxx.

 ## Presentation frameworks & Libraries